caheredia/hashtag_tumbler/README.md

 # With async sqlite3
 - Aysnc writes rates are about 180 rows/s which is on par with regular writes!
 - with uvloops speeds are faster than straight sql calls, ~220 rows/s.
+- using uvloop.install() doesn't seem to have an impact on rates.

 # uvloop
 uvloop seems to be slightly faster, but needs to be repeatadly tested.
 - write a function to run 1000 requests 10 tens and calculate the average, save results to a dict.
 - running the requests with access_log = False seems speed things up a bit, probably because Sanic doesn't need to print to std out.

 # Todo
 - write an abstracted request funcion that can be called from 3 three different apps: